What are UI Identifiers?

 With the extension now properly installed, you are ready to start capturing elements and objects from a web page.

-Installation Steps while creating Test Case
+Installing while creating a Test Case

 If you haven't installed the Testsigma Chrome Extension yet, you will get the following notification asking you to Install it while creating your first Test Case:

 If you click on “Continue without installing”, it would mean you want to enter object details related to CSS and XPath manually.
 To avoid mistakes there, we recommend you to use the chrome extension.
-You can always add more details to the objects later.